Tomeitous/Yama-Django/README.md

 # Yama-Django
-## Django project for small clubs or groups
+## Django project for small clubs or groups to keep database of members and their membership status

 ![Main view](https://i.imgur.com/YAYdqRR.png)